jonwashburn/reality/RS_REALITY_MASTER.md

 ```

 The entire edifice—from quantum mechanics to ethics—is proven to follow necessarily from recognizing patterns at φ.
 No parameters.
 No choices.
 Just mathematical inevitability meeting physical reality.

----

-*"The universe is not only queerer than we suppose, but queerer than we can suppose—except that with Recognition Science, we can suppose it exactly."*